katydid/parser/Readme.md

 The `Token` method's design varies dependending on implementation language and some experimentation is still required.
 We will give some examples.

+In a dynamicly typed language the above description of the `Token` method is sufficient.

 In a language with sum types, we recommend declaring `Token` as a sum type and not using `Kind`:
 ```
 GetToken : () -> (Token | error)